dafer45/TBTK/doc/Manual.md

 All other units are considered derived units.

 The UnitHandler defines the fundamental quantities to be temperature, time, length, energy, charge, and count (amount).
-This is the first point where the UnitHandler deviates from the SI system, since the SI system do not define the units for energy and charge as base units, but instead the units for mass, current, and luminosity.
+This is the first point where the UnitHandler deviates from the SI system since the SI system do not define the units for energy and charge as base units, but instead the units for mass, current, and luminosity.
 Note in particular that the UnitHandler currently only defines base units for six different quantities.
-The missing quantity is due to ambiguity regarding whether angles should be considered unitfull or unitless quantities.
+The missing quantity is due to an ambiguity regarding whether an angle should be considered a unitfull or unitless quantity.
 Units for angle may therefore be added to the UnitHandler in the future.
 The decission to make the units for energy and charge base units, rather than mass and current as in the SI system, is based on a subjective perception of the former being more generally relevant in quantum mechanical calculations.